 Often, behavior issues that seem emotional really stem from physical, medical causes.
 The first thing to do if you notice a change in your dog’s behavior and activity level is to have your pup checked by a veterinarian.

-Dog Depression Therapy
+Dog Depression Treatment

 A slow deterioration and loss of initiative are definite clues that something is bothering your dog.
 If this is happening to your dog, you need to address it right away and start to make life fun again!